LachezarTsK/Grid-Search-Through-A-Star-Search-Algorithm/README.md

 ...X.X..XX<br/>
 9 1 4 3<br/>
 Output:<br/>
-No path found!
+No path is found!
 (The goal is surrounded from all sides with obstacles.)<br/>

 Example Three.<br/>
 Input:<br/>